-The Amish are a Christian community, found mostly in America today, with roots in 17th-century Sweden.
+The Amish are a Christian community, found mostly in America today, with roots in 17th-century Switzerland.
 Amish people are known for their appearance and simple lifestyle that rejects many modern amenities.
 Many outside of Amish communities have limited exposure to Amish people, which leaves them with questions like whether or not there are any black Amish people.

 There are very few black Amish.
 Amish communities have European backgrounds and are overwhelmingly white.
 However, it’s not unheard of for Amish couples to adopt children from other races who grow up in Amish communities.
 Those children may or may not remain in the church into adulthood.